edson98lg/selenium_bot_linkedin/README.md

 This code is not intended for webscrapping, but for supervised low-scale information extraction.

 ## How to start
-1. First you must install the requirements
+First you must install the requirements.
 ```
 pip install -r requirements.txt
 ```
-2. Second provide your credentials
+Second you must provide your credentials in `config.json`.
-  To use the program, you need to provide your credentials in `config.json`.
 Additionally, you should know that in the `"LINKEDIN_TARGET_COMPANY"` variable, you should     enter the target company.
  The target company is the company from which you want to extract information about its current or former employees.
 > In this example the target company is Microsoft
 ```
 "LINKEDIN_TARGET_COMPANY": "https://www.linkedin.com/company/157240/"